fufexan/nix-gaming/README.md

 `wine-osu`                | Wine optimized for low latency `wine-tkg`                | Wine optimized for games `winestreamproxy`         | Wine-Discord RPC (broken)

+* To run FAF, first run Supreme Commander: Forged Alliance via Steam normally at least once.
+After you make sure it works, run `faf-client-setup` to set up the path to game data, settings and Proton wrapper correctly.

 * `legendaryBuilder` is a function that installs games with `legendary-gl`.
 You are expected to log in before using it, with `legendary auth`.